 - Developing Red Cedar Essential Oil Market in Minnesota: Economic Opportunity for Rural Development? explores the possibility of developing a market for red cedar essential oils and other red cedar byproducts given its moderate presence in the Prairie Country RC&D area in west-central Minnesota.

 - Birch Top, Cedar and Willow Careful Harvest Fact Sheets contains information on careful harvesting considerations for three more Minnesota special forest products.

 - Balsam Bough, Lycopodium and Birch Bark Careful Harvest Fact Sheets contains information on careful harvesting considerations for three of Minnesota's most common special forest products.

-- Balsam Bough Regulations: A pocket guide offers portable version of balsam bough regulations for the state of Minnesota.
+- Balsam Bough Regulations: Pocket Guide offers a portable version of balsam bough regulations.

 - 2003 Minnesota Decorative Spruce Top Production and Market Survey examined the market for decorative spruce tops in Minnesota in 2003.

 - USDA Forest Service, State and Private Forestry, St. Paul Field Office